Unsupervised Domain Adaptation for Low-dose CT Reconstruction via Bayesian Uncertainty Alignment: Experiments and Analyses

-To comprehensively evaluate the performance of different models, we introduce two kinds of evaluation approaches, including image-based evaluation metrics and perception-based evaluation metrics.
-The former includes the peak signal-to-noise ratio (PSNR) and the structural similarity index measure (SSIM) \cite{wang2004image}.
-The latter includes the gradient magnitude similarity deviation (GMSD) \cite{xue2013gradient} and discrete cosine transform-based sub-bands similarity index (DSS) \cite{zhang2012sr}, which both derive from human visual system (as an efficient perceptual image quality tool).
+\textit{2) Evaluation Metrics:} During the testing phase, we compute the quantitative performance of reconstruction images by corresponding NDCT images.
+For \texttt{ISICDM-20} dataset, we follow recent work \cite{li2023low} to compare the average CT value of similar regions of interest (ROI) in the reconstructed LDCT images and referenced NDCT images on the target domain.
+For \texttt{AAPM-A} and \texttt{AAPM-B} datasets, we introduce two kinds of evaluation approaches, including image-based evaluation metrics and perception-based evaluation metrics.
+The former includes the peak signal-to-noise ratio (PSNR) and the structural similarity index measure (SSIM) \cite{wang2004image}, where PSNR can measure the ratio between the maximum possible power of a signal and the power of the noise, and SSIM can take into account the differences of luminance, contrast, and structural information between two images.
+The latter includes the gradient magnitude similarity deviation (GMSD) \cite{xue2013gradient} and discrete cosine transform-based sub-bands similarity index (DSS) \cite{zhang2012sr}, which respectively derive from the perspectives of image gradients and structure information, achieving the approximation of the human visual system.
+For \texttt{ISICDM-20}, the absolute error (AR) between the average CT value of reconstructed images and referenced NDCT images is computed.
+Note that all quantitative results are calculated based on a CT window of [-1000, 400]HU.